§1: Who has natural rights?

-State may issue search warrants or set an element of §1a-c under surveillance
+The State may issue search warrants or set an element of §1a-c under

-if it is reasonable to suspect him (predominantly probable) for a
+surveillance if it is reasonable to suspect him (predominantly probable) for

-the elements of §1a through system of justice, Police and military defense
+rights of the elements of §1a through system of justice, Police and military

-accordingly to §1g.
-This includes being arbitrator in connection with honest
+defense accordingly to §1g.
+This includes being arbitrator in connection with

-State has a legitimate monopoly on system of justice, Police and military
+The State has a legitimate monopoly on system of justice, Police and

-defense since these are prerequisites for the defense of the natural rights
+military defense since these are prerequisites for the defense of the natural

-of §1a has the right to self-defense and the right to ask others for help,
+Elements of §1a has the right to self-defense and the right to ask

-but the preparation of such defense must not expose other individuals for
+others for help, but the preparation of such defense must not expose other

 may be perceived as threats of violence.
 What kind of tools being legitimate